McDonald & Dodds cast and spoilers from new ITV drama

 Determined to get to the bottom of the crime, the clinic’s patients are all individually investigated by DCI McDonald and DS Dodds, including sex addict Alison (Caroline Catz), gambling addict Mary (Michele Dotrice), drug addict Miles (Freddie Fox) and Maheeda (Kiran Sonia Sawar) who suffers from social anxiety.

-Suzanne Packer (Keeping Faith, The ABC Murders) and Charlotte Ritchie (Call The Midwife, Fresh Meat) also feature in the episode.
+Suzanne Packer (Keeping Faith, The ABC Murders) plays Jane Crawford and Charlotte Ritchie (Call The Midwife, Fresh Meat) plays DS Irene Ross in the episode.

 There are two feature length episodes of McDonald & Dodds' first series.